Hotmoka/hotmoka/tutorial/Takamaka.md

 ### Specialized Storage Array Classes <a name="specialized-storage-array-classes">

-The `StorageArray` class is very general, as it can be used to hold any type of storage values.
-Since it uses generics, primitive values cannot be held in a `StorageArray`, directly, since, for instance, `StorageArray<byte>` is not legal syntax in Java.
+The `StorageTreeArray<E>` class is very general, as it can be used to hold any type `E` of storage values.
+Since it uses generics, primitive values cannot be held in a `StorageTreeArray<E>`, directly.
+For instance, `StorageTreeArray<byte>` is not legal syntax in Java.
-Instead, one could think to use `StorageArray<Byte>`, where `Byte` is the Java wrapper class `java.lang.Byte`.
-However, that class is not currently allowed in storage, hence `StorageArray<Byte>` will not work either.
+Instead, one could think to use `StorageTreeArray<Byte>`, where `Byte` is the Java wrapper class `java.lang.Byte`.
+However, that class is not currently allowed in storage, hence `StorageTreeArray<Byte>` will not work either.
 One should hence define a new wrapper class for `byte`, that extends `Storage`.
 That is possible, but highly discouraged: the use of wrapper classes introduces a level of indirection